CatarinaSeigward/CatarinaSeigward.github.io/content/portfolio/Academic-Adventure/ACADEMIC_ADVENTURE.md

 ## Future Development

-1.I am currently facing a serious bug where objects and ghosts in the game are spawning inside walls, making the game unplayable.
-I will fix this as soon as possible.
+1. **Bug Fixes**: A current issue involves game elements spawning within walls.
+My immediate focus is on resolving this to improve playability.

-2.I plan to add a time limit feature to simulate the real-life time pressures faced by PhD students and young researchers in their work.
+2. **New Feature**: I'm planning to introduce a time limit to each level, mirroring the real-life pressures of academia, further enhancing the game's authenticity and challenge.